TLC’s Commitment to Protecting the Environment and Being a Good Neighbor

 Clean and Green

 Every aspect of TLC was designed with the environment and our neighbors in mind.
-This commitment to being Clean and Green starts with the facility’s isolated location, which is approximately 4 miles from the nearest community.
+This commitment to being Clean and Green starts with the facility’s isolated location, which is approximately four miles from the nearest community.
 The truck route to the facility from Interstate 5 is a short trip that avoids passing by any homes or businesses.
-In addition, TLC’s Administrative Office Building is LEED (Leadership in Energy and Environmental Design) Certified.
+In addition, TLC’s Administrative Office Building is LEED (Leadership in Energy and Environmental Design) Certified by the United States Green Building Council.
 Additional eco-friendly features include:

 Water cannons installed in the Mixing and Receiving Building ensure that biosolids truck trailers are cleaned of all residues.
 In addition, a wheel wash station ensures that no feedstocks or compost are tracked offsite.